BirdsongTeam/Supplementary-Material-Leblanc-Pintore-et-al/README.md

 SM5: SM5 Phylogenetic tree of the species used in the study, based on Moyle et al., 2009

 SM6: PCA figure of PC1 and PC2 with phylomorphospace
-- SM6a:Phalanx II digit II
+- SM6a: Phalanx II digit II
-- SM6b:Phalanx III digit II
+- SM6b: Phalanx III digit II
-- SM6c:Phalanx II digit III
+- SM6c: Phalanx II digit III
-- SM6d:Phalanx III digit III
+- SM6d: Phalanx III digit III
-- SM6e:Phalanx IV digit III
+- SM6e: Phalanx IV digit III
-- SM6f:Phalanx II digit IV
+- SM6f: Phalanx II digit IV
-- SM6g:Phalanx III digit IV
+- SM6g: Phalanx III digit IV
-- SM6h:Phalanx IV digit IV
+- SM6h: Phalanx IV digit IV
-- SM6i:Phalanx V digit IV
+- SM6i: Phalanx V digit IV

 SM7: Theoretical shape deformation
-- SM7a:Theoretical shape deformation of phalanx II digit II, at both extremum of the two first axes of the PCA in Hylopezus macularius (A8409)
+- SM7a: Phalanx II digit II, at both extremum of the two first axes of the PCA in Hylopezus macularius (A8409)
-- SM7b: Theoretical shape deformation of phalanx III digit II, at the negative side (top) and positive side (bottom) of PC1 (a), and PC2 (b) and (c) in Hylopezus macularius (A8409)
+- SM7b: Phalanx III digit II, at the negative side (top) and positive side (bottom) of PC1 (a), and PC2 (b) and (c) in Hylopezus macularius (A8409)
-- SM7c: Theoretical shape deformation of phalanx II digit III, at the negative side (left)and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
+- SM7c: Phalanx II digit III, at the negative side (left)and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
-- SM7d: Theoretical shape deformation of phalanx III digit III, at the negative side (left) and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
+- SM7d: Phalanx III digit III, at the negative side (left) and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
-- SM7e: Theoretical shape deformation of phalanx IV digit III, at the negative side (top) and positive side (bottom) of PC1 (a), and PC2 (b) and (c) in Hylopezus macularius (A8409)
+- SM7e: Phalanx IV digit III, at the negative side (top) and positive side (bottom) of PC1 (a), and PC2 (b) and (c) in Hylopezus macularius (A8409)
-- SM7f: Theoretical shape deformation of phalanx II digit IV, at the negative side (left) and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
+- SM7f: Phalanx II digit IV, at the negative side (left) and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
-- SM7g: Theoretical shape deformation of phalanx III digit IV, at the negative side (left) and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
+- SM7g: Phalanx III digit IV, at the negative side (left) and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
-- SM7h: Theoretical shape deformation of phalanx IV digit IV, at the negative side (left) and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
+- SM7h: Phalanx IV digit IV, at the negative side (left) and positive side (right) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
-- SM7i: Theoretical shape deformation of phalanx V digit IV, at the negative side (top) and positive side (bottom) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)
+- SM7i: Phalanx V digit IV, at the negative side (top) and positive side (bottom) of PC1 (a), and PC2 (b) in Hylopezus macularius (A8409)

 SM8: Summary of the statistical tests
 - SM7a: Size effect